-- Needed to diagnose, prevent, or treat medical conditions - Needed to help you keep (or get back) your full ability to do everything you need to do in order to function at full capacity and appropriate to your needs accepted by healthcare professionals
+- Needed to diagnose, prevent, or treat medical conditions - Needed to help you keep (or get back) your full ability to do everything you need to do in order to function at full capacity

-Provided in the amount, duration, scope, and setting that is effective provide the service you need, he or she should refer you to another provider in the Presbyterian Centennial Care network for the service.
+- Provided in the amount, duration, scope, and setting that is effective and appropriate to your needs - Provided within standards of practice and national guidelines that are accepted by healthcare professionals

+Your PCP should provide medically necessary services.
+If your PCP can't provide the service you need, he or she should refer you to another provider in the Presbyterian Centennial Care network for the service.